Ritual of Battle

-Ritual of Battle is the second studio album by underground hip hop collective Army of the Pharaohs.
-Released on September 25, 2007 under Babygrande Records, the album features group members Vinnie Paz, Jus Allah, OuterSpace, Chief Kamachi, Reef the Lost Cauze, Esoteric, Celph Titled, King Syze, Des Devious, Doap Nixon, Demoz, and King Magnetic.
-Although he was prominently featured on the group's debut album The Torture Papers, Apathy does not appear on Ritual of Battle.
+Ritual of Battle is the second studio album by American underground hip-hop collective Army of the Pharaohs.
+It was released on September 25, 2007 via Babygrande Records.
+Production was handled by Aktone, Esoteric, DJ Kwestion, Ill Bill, Sicknature, Beyonder, Celph Titled, JBL The Titan, Skammadix and Vanderslice.

+The album marks the final appearance by Chief Kamachi and welcomes three new members: Demoz, Doap Nixon and King Magnetic.
+Jedi Mind Tricks member Jus Allah was featured on three tracks despite not being introduced as an official member.
+Although he prominently contributed to the group's debut, Apathy does not appear on Ritual of Battle.
 While still a member of the group, he explains on a MySpace blog that he was recording with Styles of Beyond in Los Angeles during the Army's album recording sessions.
-The rapper recorded for one song, titled "A.O.T.P.", produced by Snowgoons, but it was not included on the album.
-This song was included on the Apathy compilation Hell's Lost & Found: It's The Bootleg, Muthafu@kas!
-Volume 2.
+The rapper recorded for the Snowgoons-produced song titled "A.O.T.P.", which ended up not being included the final cut.
+However, it was included on the Apathy's Hell's Lost & Found: It's the Bootleg, Muthafuckas!
+Volume 2 compilation.

-The album's first single is "Bloody Tears", featuring Planetary, Doap Nixon, Demoz and Vinnie Paz and based on the Castlevania tune of the same name.